 You should also avoid jogging, aerobics, or any other activity that involves bouncing, for two weeks after your biopsy.
 You may want to take a pain reliever for any discomfort you have at the biopsy site.

 A renal biopsy can provide valuable information that allows your doctor to diagnose kidney abnormalities and decide on appropriate treatments.

-Post-procedure infection is a serious potential risk.
+Developing an infection after the procedure is a serious risk.
 However, this rarely occurs.
 Always be on the lookout for symptoms that could indicate an infection after your renal biopsy.
 Contact your doctor if you:

 - have chills or a fever